-I am a theoretical physicist with interests in the philosophy of science working on spacetime theory and quantum gravity.
+I am a theoretical physicist and philosopher of physics working on spacetime theory and quantum gravity.
 I am currently a Research Associate in the Philosophy Department at the University of Bristol.

 I am happy to chat with students, researchers, and anyone who is keenly motivated by the inner workings of our Universe.
 To email me, go to Contact.

-In my research, I have focused on two important aspects of quantum gravity: the question of what notion of time should be retained in such a theory and what role units; i.e., quantities with a built-in scale; should play in the theory.
+In my research, I have focused on two important aspects of quantum gravity: the role of time, as expressed by the Problem of Time, and the role of scale, using a theory called Shape Dynamics.
 I am currently developing these ideas at the Philosophy Department at the University of Bristol where I teach and do research as a postdoc.